 - Adjust sharing settings – On public WiFi, sharing is not caring.
 Disable things such as device and public file sharing.
 It’s just taking an unnecessary risk on a network where you don’t know all the users.

 - Use a VPN – This last one’s important.
 If you are going to use a public network, ideally you really need to encrypt your data so that if it is intercepted by someone, there’s no harm done.
 Virtual Private Networks (VPNs) automatically encrypt your traffic and give you access to blocked sites.
 Install one on your device, set it up to run automatically, and you’re good to go.
+Andrew Gitt from VPNBrains underscores the importance of this security measure: “Using a VPN on public networks is like having a personal security guard for your data.
+It creates a secure tunnel for your internet activities, shielding you from the vulnerabilities that are all too common on public Wi-Fi networks.”

 Use Sensible Password Security